top of page

 Video Gear

-The Atomos Ninja V forms the core of my external video monitoring and recording setup.
-Its bright, high-resolution 5-inch display makes it much easier to judge exposure, fine detail, and critical focus than the camera’s rear screen.
-This is particularly valuable during early morning wildlife sessions, shaded woodland work, and other situations where light levels are low or contrast is challenging.
+The Atomos Ninja forms the core of my external monitoring and recording system.
+Its bright, high-resolution 5-inch display allows for more accurate judgement of exposure, fine detail, and critical focus than the camera’s rear screen, particularly in low light or high-contrast conditions.

-Tools such as focus peaking, waveform monitoring, and exposure overlays have become part of my standard workflow before recording any sequence.
-They help reduce guesswork and improve consistency, especially when working with long lenses and unpredictable subjects.
+Tools such as focus peaking, waveform monitoring, and exposure overlays are part of my standard preparation before recording any sequence.
+These features reduce guesswork and improve consistency, especially when working with long lenses and unpredictable wildlife behaviour.

 For recording, I use a 2TB Samsung 870 EVO SSD inside the Atomos Master Caddy.
-This SSD is currently on order, and once it arrives the kit will be complete and ready for uninterrupted recording and efficient data handling in the field.
+This provides reliable, high-capacity storage suited to extended 4K recording sessions and efficient data handling in the field.

 • 1 × Atomos Master Caddy II